 #1 Updated by Pascal Obry over 1 year ago

 - Status changed from New to Closed: won't fix

 For me this happens quite often because I do raw developement with darktable but also work with a standard filemanager

 This has been said multiple time it is not a supported workflow.
 This is the same ot Lightroom BTW. dt keeps a database and image cache for fast access, so if you want to delete an image do so from darktable interface.
 There is no way dt will magically knows that the image has been deleted.
 And again, you should probably never open a directory managed by dt with a filemanager.

-#2 Updated by Rainer Krienke 3 months ago
+#2 Updated by Rainer Krienke over 1 year ago

 Thanks for the reply,